 Attractions in Kuta: Kuta Beach, Waterbom Bali, Circus Waterpark, Kuta Theater,5GX Bali Reverse Bungy, Dream Museum Zone, Armada Flow House, Pandora Experience Bali, Upside Down World Bali

-Where to stay: The best hotels in Kuta
+Recommended hotels in Kuta

 As expected from its reputation, much of the focus here is on the lower end of the accommodations market.
-You’ll find a wide selection of budget hostels & guesthouses here with a handful of mid-range & luxury options thrown into the mix.
+You’ll find a wide selection of budget hostels & guesthouses here, with a handful of mid-range & luxury options thrown into the mix.

 - Amnaya Resort Kuta: An impressive resort outside of the backpacker’s bubble featuring elegant & spacious rooms that don’t break the bank.
 If the relaxing outdoor pool terrace isn’t cutting it, Kuta Beach is a twelve-minute walk away.